+- Remove the base grille.

-- Use a vacuum cleaner with a soft brush to clean the grille, the open areas behind the grille and the front surface area of the condenser. - Replace the base grille when finished.
+- Use a vacuum cleaner with a soft brush to clean the grille, the open areas behind the grille and the front surface area of the condenser.

+- Replace the base grille when finished.

 Cleaning the Exterior

 Painted metal exteriors: wash with a clean sponge or soft cloth and a mild detergent in warm water.